 Typed arrays

-The Typed Arrays API enables web applications to use a broad range of binary file formats and directly manipulate the binary contents of files already supported by Internet Explorer 10.
-Developers can use typed arrays to handle binary data from sources such as network protocols, binary file formats, and raw graphics buffers.
+The Typed Arrays API enables web apps to use a broad range of binary file formats and directly manipulate the binary contents of files already supported by Internet Explorer 10.
+You can use typed arrays to handle binary data from sources such as network protocols, binary file formats, and raw graphics buffers.
 Typed arrays can also be used to manage in-memory binary data with well-known byte layouts.
 Typed arrays provide a means to look at raw binary contents of data through a particular typed view.

-For more detailed information about Typed Array API support in Internet Explorer 10, see Typed arrays.
+For more detailed info, see Typed arrays.

 SVG

 Support for scalable vector graphics (SVG) was introduced in Internet Explorer 9.
-Internet Explorer 10 introduces SVG filter effects, as devined in the Scalable Vector Graphics (SVG) 1.1 (Second Edition) specification.
-SVG filters enable you to manipulate graphics—similar to what you might do with an application such as Adobe Photoshop—directly in the browser.
+Internet Explorer 10 introduces SVG filter effects, as defined in the Scalable Vector Graphics (SVG) 1.1 (Second Edition) specification.
+SVG filter effects enable you to manipulate graphics—similar to what you might do with an app such as Adobe Photoshop—directly in the browser.

-For more detailed information about SVG filter effects, see Filter effects.
+For more detailed info, see Filter effects.

 Compatibility

-Document compatibility defines how Internet Explorer renders webpages, and it is essential to ensure users have the best experience possible with a website.
-(To learn more about document compatibility, see Defining Document Compatibility on MSDN.)
-The links below provide information on the compatibility features in Internet Explorer 10:
+Document compatibility defines how Internet Explorer renders webpages, and it’s essential to ensure users have the best experience possible with a website.
+To learn more about document compatibility, see Defining Document Compatibility on MSDN.
+The links below provide info about the compatibility features in Internet Explorer 10:

 User-agent string: identifies your browser and provides certain system details to servers hosting the websites you visit.